 Political conversations should be avoided, they should not stay late in the canteen, and they should not make noise in the community.
 Advocacy was suppressed, as were questionable jobs, and Meyer overwhelmingly explained it as “back to normal school”.

-There was nevertheless an almost total shift towards architecture: the workshops of furniture, murals and steel were merged into interior decoration.
-Paul Klee is gone, and Wassily Kandinsky has found himself twiddling his thumbs.
-Much of this activity took place in Mies' image: her only brand new team visit was that of Lilly Reich, her collaborator and, for a time, her romantic companion, and a sense of visual hegemony. de Miesian quickly settled down.
+There was, however, an almost total shift towards architecture: the workshops of furniture, murals and steel were merged into interior decoration.
+Paul Klee is gone, and Wassily Kandinsky found himself twiddling his thumbs.
+Much of this activity was like Mies: her only brand new team visit was that of Lilly Reich, her collaborator and, for a time, her romantic companion, and a sense of visual hegemony. de Miesian quickly settled down.